Blueshift Library

 Optional keywords arguments as applicable for ordering functions can be passed on as well.
 A positive quantity is a buy order.

 Iceberg order breaks up a large order to a number of (slices) smaller orders and place each of them one by one.
 The individual order can be either market or limit (order_type).
-For limit orders, price_offset is required - the offset (in our favour, can be negative) to apply to the current best bid (buy or offer (sell).
-If the whole order is not complete by the time specified by timeout (in minutes), the pending orders are cancelled if cancel_on_timeout is True, else they are left as is.
+For limit orders, either price_offset or a limit_price greater than 0 is required.
+The offset (in our favour when positive), can be negative as well for a more aggressive execution.
+If the slices does not match up to the whole amount, any remaining amount is added to the last slice order - unless excess_on_last_slice is False (in which case another slice is sent).
+If the entire order is not complete by the time specified by timeout (in minutes), the pending orders are cancelled if cancel_on_timeout is True, else they are left as is.
 The delay parameters determines the minimum delay between successive orders.
 The next order is sent if the previous order is filled AND the delay time has elapsed.
 If delay is 0, the next order is sent as soon as the previous one is filled.

 asset (Asset): Asset for the order.